TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 So what was it about eating in Barcelona?
 Miguel Unamuno had reservations about the arrogance, persecution complex and narrow mindedness of the people.
 Don Quixote said Barcelona was “the seat of courtesy, the haven of strangers.”
 But he was crazy…

 The only problem I have ever had with a taxi driver was in Barcelona.
 Change has diluted much of the city.
-It is more tourist-friendly, but petty crime abounds and fast food joints are in littering distance of each other.
-But when the city and its food are good, it can be very good.
+It is more tourist-friendly, but petty crime abounds, and fast food joints are within littering distance of each other.
+But it can be perfect when the city and its food are good.

 Nutritionally, it embodies all the best of the Mediterranean diet: fresh local foods, lightly seasoned, well cooked, and served with good bread.

-So…I think Barcelonian food is best summed up by that fact that they work to live and love to eat.
-People here see eating as a way of sharing: “It was all right to love food in the society.”
+So…I think Barcelonian food is best summed up by the fact that people work to live and love to eat.
+People here see eating as a way of sharing: "It was all right to love food in society."

 So put up with the petty problems, find a back street restaurant and Bon Profit or enjoy.